bytefish/bytefish.de/blog/flink_jam_1.md

 author: Philipp Wagner
 summary: This post is the first article on flink-jam.

+## Table of contents ##

+[TOC]

+## What we are going to build ##

 In this series I am starting to build "flink-jam", which is a simplified system for detecting traffic congestion, based on Open Street Map and Apache Flink.
 In the grand vision I want to expand on it, but I am not sure, where this is going.
 Maybe it ends up a failed experiment?

-The first thing, that needs to be done is to import the Open Street Map (OSM) data to run spatial queries.

 ## First things first: Postgis ##